bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/natural-chain/technical-natural-chain.md

 ## Overview

-Natural Chain is a blockchain-based application for capturing natural gas-related environmental data on the Bitcoin SV blockchain.
+Natural Chain is a blockchain-based application for capturing natural gas-related environmental data on the BSV blockchain.
 It ensures data integrity and supports carbon credit creation through tokenization and immutable record-keeping.

 ---